Improved Upper Bounds for the Directed Flow-Cut Gap: Proof of Main Results

 \begin{proof} [Proof of Theorem \ref{thm:mainweight} ($W$-parametrized bound), assuming Lemma \ref{lem:vcr}] Let $G = (V, E, \cost, w)$ be an input to the vertex flow-cut gap problem.
 By Theorem \ref{thm:utwreductions}, we may assume without loss of generality that all nodes $v \in V$ have $\cost(v)=1$ and $w(v) = w^*$, for some value $w^* \le 1$.
 Thus, every pair of nodes $(a, b)$ that has vertex-weighted distance $\vdist_{w}(a, b) \ge 1$ must have vertex-unweighted distance $\vdist(a, b) \ge \frac{1}{w^*}$.
 By Lemma \ref{lem:vcr}, we may compute an integral cut $X$ for all such pairs, which has size

 \end{proof}

 It now remains to prove Lemma \ref{lem:vcr}.
 We note that we may assume without loss of generality that $L \ge n^{1/3}$, since otherwise Lemma \ref{lem:vcr} claims a bound of $|X| \le \Ohat(n)$, which holds trivially.
-This parameter restriction will be useful at some deeper point in the proof.
-We will next give some informal intuition for our argument before launching into the main argument.
+This parameter restriction will be useful at some much-later point in the proof.
+From this point onwards, things start to get technical, so we will give some informal intuition before launching into the main argument.